HaykuhiMk/Algorithms-and-Data-Structures/Python/Vector/README.md

-Here’s a sample README for your GitHub repository to explain how to use the `Vector` class:

----

 # Vector Class in Python

 This repository contains a custom implementation of a `Vector` class in Python, designed to emulate the functionality of a dynamic array or vector that can resize itself as elements are added or removed.
 The class includes a variety of methods for managing and manipulating vector data, including resizing, adding/removing elements, and element-wise operations.